 4. Try a radler

-If you don’t like the taste of beer but still want a big ol’ stein to hoist, get yourself a radler.
+If you don’t like the taste of beer but still want a big ol’ stein to hoist, order a radler.
 If you’re into cider, there’s a good chance you’ll be into radlers too.

 Radlers at Oktoberfest are half beer / half lemon soda and they are dee-lish!
-They look like beer, come in a liter stein like beer, and no one will ever know you’re not drinking beer.
+They look like beer and come in a liter stein like beer.
+No one will ever know you’re not drinking beer.
 They don’t even really taste like beer.
 They just taste like… radlers.
 Like a sweet, beer-esque substitute. *chef’s kiss*

 Unfortunately though, they do cost the same as a beer.
 (This is not one of the major Oktoberfest scams out there, but perhaps it should be!)

 They’re also the perfect way to start your day at Oktoberfest if you’ll be hitting the beer tents when they open.
-(I start all my Oktoberfest mornings with a radler, as a matter of fact!)
+(I start all my Oktoberfest mornings with a radler!)

-Beer at Oktoberfest is stronger than you may be used to (and there’s so much of it).
+Beer at Oktoberfest is stronger than you may be used to and the portions are definitely bigger.
 Oktoberfest’s festbiers run between 6.0% alcohol (Hacker-Pschorr) and 6.3% (Augustiner and Hofbräu).
 Plus, they’re all served by the liter.
 So it’s totally fine if you want to ease into it.
 Oktoberfest is a marathon, after all.

-Not all Oktoberfest beer tents offer radlers—I believe there are a couple who don’t—but most of them do.
-You shouldn’t have a problem finding yourself a radler.
+There are only a couple of Oktoberfest beer tents that don’t sell radlers, but most of them do.
+You shouldn’t have a problem finding one.

 5. Do they have non-alcoholic beer at Oktoberfest?

 You may be surprised to find that, yes, they do serve non-alcoholic beer at Oktoberfest!
-Not every beer tent offers this but enough do that you won’t have to stay in one tent for your whole Oktoberfest trip.
+Not every beer tent offers this (yet) but enough do that you won’t have to stay in one tent the whole time.

 Schankbier